 \item {Going through a variable node $f_i^1$, if we assume that $x_i$ appears negative in $c_{j_\alpha}$, is not possible either for similar reasons.} \end{itemize} We have thus proved that no head connected to $c_{j_\alpha}^2$ is $\tau$-reachable from any middle node between $B$ and $c_{j_\alpha}^1$: this implies that the reachability of $\tau$ is at most $|V|^2-l(m+2)<Q$.
 This concludes the proof of the theorem. \end{proof}

-Our last result shows that the maximum temporal reachability obtainable in symmetric strongly temporalisable trip networks is quadratic with respect to the number of nodes.
+Our last result shows that, in symmetric strongly temporalisable trip networks, there is always a schedule whose reachability is quadratic with respect to the number of nodes.
 The general idea to prove this result is to find a somewhat central trip, and then schedule trips so that a constant fraction of nodes can reach the central trip and a constant fraction of nodes are reached from the central trip relying on Facts~\ref{obs:one-to-all} and~\ref{obs:all-to-one}.
 We will find this central trip as a centroid in a weighted tree.

 Let us, then, first recall the definition of centroid.
 Given a node-weighted tree $R$, the weight of $R$ is defined as the sum of the weights of its nodes.
 We then define a \emph{weighted centroid} of a tree $R$ of weight $K$ as a node $c$ such that the removal of $c$ disconnects $R$ into subtrees of weight $2K/3$ at most.
 Such a centroid can be found efficiently as stated below.